 Virtually everybody knows that protein plays a critical role in achieving and maintaining the body we want.
-You often hear of low carb or low-fat diets, but rarely if ever do you hear of a low protein diet for good health or a fit body.
-That is because it is just that important to get adequate lean protein in our diet if we even want to consider having a sexy lean body.
-It may seem as cut and dry as boneless, skinless chicken breasts, canned water-packed tuna, egg whites and whey powder, and these are fine foods, but there are many incredible sources of protein that will not only help dramatically improve your shape, but also your total health.
-In addition, not all protein sources that are best for health and fitness are all that lean, or ultra low in fat.
+You often hear of low carb or low-fat diets, but rarely if ever do you hear of a low protein diet for maximum health or a fit body.
+That’s because it is very important to get adequate lean protein in our diet if we want to achieve a lean and sexy body.
+It may seem as cut and dry as skinless chicken breasts, canned water-packed tuna, egg whites and whey protein powder, and these are fine foods, but there are other incredible sources of protein that will not only help dramatically improve your physique, but also your overall health.
+In addition, not all protein sources that are ideal for health and fitness are all that lean, or ultra low in fat.
 Let’s sort through the basics and find out what the best sources of this critical macronutrient are.

 10.)
-Amish-style, organic raw milk cheese: Cheese?
-On a diet?
+Amish-style, organic raw milk cheese: Cheese on a diet?
 Cheese is thought of by most folks to be the ultimate fat laden food, building an obese body one slice after succulent slice.
-But wait a minute, if the cows are organically grass-fed and the milk not pasteurized, the fat in cheese is actually very healthy, with some omega-3 fatty acids and CLA acting on your lean behalf.
-The protein is all casein, a slow digesting protein that I wouldn’t recommend immediately post workout, but for a late evening snack or on a salad, a pretty good choice.
-You can find several varieties at natural whole food markets.
+But wait a minute, if the cows are organically grass-fed and the milk not pasteurized, the fat in cheese is actually very healthy, with some key omega-3 fatty acids and CLA (Conjugated Linoleic Acid) acting on your lean behalf.
+The protein is all casein, which is a slow digesting protein that I wouldn’t recommend immediately post-workout, but rather for a late evening snack or on a salad, which is a really good option.
+You can find several varieties of cheese at your local natural whole food market.

 9.)
 Organic, free-range chicken breast: Most commercial chicken these days are laden with hormones, antibiotics, pesticides and food-borne pathogens.
 They aren’t worth your time, money or health!
 However, natural, free-range white chicken meat is super lean and a healthy protein source.
-For a little more bank, it is available at most supermarkets.
-You still need to cook this thoroughly, to 155°F minimum.
-Pull off that fatty skin too.
+For a little more money, it is available at most local supermarkets.
+You still need to cook it thoroughly, to 155°F minimum and pull off that fatty skin too.
 Other than that, grill, bake, broil, or sauté and enjoy!

 8.)
 Milk-fed veal, preferably from an organic, grass-fed mother: Just because it is an excellent source of protein doesn’t mean you have to eat it.
 I personally don’t eat veal, as I don’t like the idea of slaughtering young calves for food.
 From a nutritional standpoint, however, it is worth mentioning because it is a truly lean and healthy protein choice.
 Anyway, to each their own.

 4.)
 Ocean, lake or river caught lean fish: I’m talking true fish, with gills and scales, not shellfish like shrimp, scallops, lobster, crab, clams, oysters, mussels, or crawfish.
-Shellfish are merely scavengers that feed off the trash and pollution at the bottom of oceans, seas, and lakes.
+Shellfish are merely scavengers that feed off the trash and pollution at the bottom of oceans, seas and lakes.
 Because of this, they help to clean up the oceans, but themselves are filthy and if you eat them regularly, increase your chance of food-borne illness exponentially.
 They are also highly allergenic foods, so beware.
 The real fish to consume are orange roughy, perch, flounder, trout, bass, sea bass, halibut, snapper, grouper, sole, haddock, tuna (ahi, yellowtail or even canned) or cod.
-These fish contain little fat but high protein contents.
+These fish contain little fat but are very high protein.
 The fat they do contain is full of omega-3 fatty acids.
 The key is making sure they are wild fish, not farmed, to get all the benefits.
 They cook up quick too, either baked, poached, grilled or sautéed.
-Nix the breading and try with a little lemon and herbs or real herb butter.
+Avoid breading your fish and try eating it with a little lemon and herbs or real herb butter.
 You’ll find that they make a tasty and healthy treat.

-Now, I would suggest 50% or more of your total protein intake come from above preferred foods list.
+Now, I would suggest 50% or more of your total protein intake should come from the above preferred list of foods.
 That doesn’t mean you can’t eat other proteins like pasteurized dairy products, commercial meats, fermented soy products like miso or tempeh, or even occasional pork or shellfish dishes.
-It just means you should eat those foods more sparingly now.
+It just means you should eat those foods more sparingly.